Interstate 85 in South Carolina: Services

 The South Carolina Department of Transportation (SCDOT) operates and maintains two welcome centers and five rest areas along I-85.
-Welcome centers, which have a travel information facility on site, are located at the collector–distributor road for exit 1 (northbound), and around milemarker 103 (southbound); rest areas are located at milemarkers 17 (northbound) and 24 (southbound).
+Welcome centers, which have a travel information facility on site, are located at the collector–distributor road for exit 1 (northbound) and around milemarker 103 (southbound); rest areas are located at milemarkers 17 (northbound) and 24 (southbound).
 Common at all locations are public restrooms, public telephones, vending machines, picnic area, and barbecue grills.

 The South Carolina Department of Public Safety (SCDPS) and State Transport Police (STP) operate and maintain one truck inspection/weigh station, located northbound at milemarker 9 in Fair Play.
 The location utilizes weigh-in-motion that does not require commercial motor vehicles to leave the freeway to be weighed.

 History

 Established in 1959, I-85 originally ran along the newly widened four-lane section of US 29, from Fort Prince Boulevard (SC 129, exit 68) to the North Carolina state line.
 Construction also started around that time extending I-85 from Fort Prince Boulevard to I-185, south of Greenville.
-In 1961, construction started on another section, from Georgia state line to US 29, near Piedmont.
+In 1961, construction started on another section, from the Georgia state line to US 29, near Piedmont.
 In 1962, US 29 was removed from the entire existing section of I-85 at that time.

 By 1964, I-85 was extended south from Fort Prince Boulevard to I-185/US 29.
 Also, smaller sections were open: from the Georgia state line to Road 23 (exit 4) and from SC 24/SC 243 (exit 11) to US 178 (exit 21).
 By 1967, I-85 was completed in the state.
 It was South Carolina's first Interstate Highway fully completed.

 In 1995, I-85 was moved onto a new six-lane freeway north of its existing route near Spartanburg, from milemarkers 69–77.
-The old alignment became I-85 Bus freeway loop.
+The old alignment became the I-85 Bus. freeway loop.
 In 1998, exit 46B was added, connecting to Pleasantburg Drive (SC 291).

 Being a four-lane freeway since inception, the first widening to six lanes (excluding the new freeway near Spartanburg) was completed in 1998, from US 276 to I-385.
 By end of 2003, I-85 was widened to six lanes from US 76/SC 28 (exit 19) north to US 221 (exit 78).
+The last original 27 mi segment between milemarker 79 and the North Carolina state line is currently in the process of being widened to six lanes, which includes replacing and, in some cases, eliminating many of the previously intriguing exit/entrance ramps.

+As part of this widening project, the previously low 15 ft railroad bridge originally used by the Clinchfield Railroad east of exit 80, was replaced by a 22 ft 5 in bridge, which also contains provisions for Dewberry Road.
+The former 23 ft 6 in decrepit railroad bridge in the vicinity of Blacksburg between exits 100 and 102 was replaced by a slightly lower bridge for a future rail-trail.